-The undersigned hereby appoints Mark A. Hiatt and Timothy Francis, or either of them, as his agent and attorney-infact for the purpose of executing and filing all reports on Form 10-K, including any amendments or supplements thereto, relating to the year ending December 31, 2013, required to be filed with the Securities and Exchange Commission by America First Tax Exempt Investors, L.P.
+The undersigned hereby appoints Craig S. Allen as his agent and attorney-in-fact for the purpose of executing and filing all reports on Form 10-K, including any amendments or supplements thereto, relating to the year ending December 31, 2014, required to be filed with the Securities and Exchange Commission by America First Tax Exempt Investors, L.P.

-IN WITNESS WHEREOF, the undersigned has executed this Power of Attorney as of the 26th day of February, 2014.
+IN WITNESS WHEREOF, the undersigned has executed this Power of Attorney as of the 27th day of January, 2015.